 Window & Doors – Keeping your windows and doors shut in the winter is not a surefire way to keep warm air in.
 Even when they are closed, air can still seep out through the caps in the window and door frames.
 To prevent these drafts, weatherstrip and caulk around all entryways.

 Have you sealed up all of your homes gaps and cracks, but are still having difficulty getting your home to heat efficiently?
 It might be beneficial to get your local HVAC professional to come take a look at your system.
-If you live in Fairfield County, New Haven County or the surrounding area, Tyler Heating & Air Conditioning is the company to call!
+If you live in Fairfield County, New Haven County or the surrounding area, Tyler Heating, Air Conditioning, Refrigeration LLC is the company to call!

 To learn more about our services, visit our website or give us a call at 203-378-4700.